turtl/desktop/README.md

 Turtl desktop
 =============

-Here it is, folks.
-Turtl sans the browser.
+This is the desktop app wrapper around the Turtl [core](https://github.com/turtl/js).
+It provides a native experience for Windows, Linux, and OSx allowing anyone to use Turtl without a browser.

 Setup
 -----
-To get the source working, download node-webkit for your system.
+To get the source working, download [node-webkit](https://github.com/rogerwang/node-webkit) for your system.

 Then create a symlink: